Audit Exemption for Irish Companies Explained

 Certain companies such as Public Limited Companies and Public Unlimited Companies cannot avail of audit exemption in any circumstances.
 Companies Limited by Guarantee can claim audit exemption unless an audit is requested by one member.
 A company with Charitable Status can claim audit exemption unless requested by one member, and so long as its turnover is below €100,000 per annum.

 The Company Secretarial experts at Company Bureau assist many of our clients to meet the requirements and maintain Irish company audit exemption.
-If you have any questions or would like assistance with audit exemption for Irish companies please complete our Contact Form or call to speak with an expert on +353 (01) 646 1625.
+If you have any questions or would like assistance with audit exemption for Irish companies please complete our Contact Form or call to speak with an expert at +353 (01) 646 1625.

 Disclaimer This article is for guidance purposes only.
 It does not constitute legal or professional advice.
 No liability is accepted by Company Bureau for any action taken or not taken in reliance on the information set out in this article.
 Professional or legal advice should be obtained before taking or refraining from any action as a result of this article.
 Any and all information is subject to change.